 After doing a comparative analysis between lenders, pick your top three and start applying.

 In the end, you want to have options and find the best lender for you.
-Even if you were rejected for refinancing, you can apply again at a later date when your situation changes.

 - Write down your loans’ interest rates next to the total.

-- Create a third column and include your loan servicer’s information, including phone, email, and mailing address.
+- Create a third column and include your loan servicer’s information, including phone, email and mailing address.

 - Collect last year’s tax return.

 - Check your credit reports from the three major bureaus using AnnualCreditReport.com.

 - Check your credit score for free at LendingTree.

 Taking these steps can help you prepare to refinance your loans and have all your information in one place.